The Stellar decomposition: A compact representation for simplicial complexes and beyond: Related work

 There has been much research on efficient representations for manifold cell and simplicial complexes, especially for the 2D case.
 A comprehensive survey of topological data structures for manifold and non-manifold shapes can be found in~\cite{DeFloriani2005Data}.

 A topological data structure over a cell complex encodes a subset of its topological relations and supports the efficient reconstruction of local topological connectivity over its cells.
-Topological data structures can be classified according to: \begin{inparaenum}[(i)] \item the \emph{dimension} of the cell complex, \item the \emph{domain} to be approximated, i.e., manifolds or non-manifold shapes, \item the subset of \emph{topological information} directly encoded, and \item the \emph{organization} of topological information directly encoded, i.e., explicit or implicit data structures. \end{inparaenum}
+Topological data structures can be classified according to: \begin{inparaenum}[(i)] \item the \emph{dimension} of the cell complex, \item the \emph{domain} to be approximated, i.e., manifolds versus non-manifold shapes, \item the subset of \emph{topological information} directly encoded, and \item the \emph{organization} of topological information directly encoded, i.e., explicit or implicit data structures. \end{inparaenum}

-The explicit cells and connectivity relations can either be allocated on demand using small local structures, or contiguously, e.g. using arrays.
+The explicit cells and topological relations can either be allocated on demand using small local data structures, such as linked lists, or contiguously, e.g. using arrays.
 In the former case, pointers are used to reference the elements, which can be useful when the data structure needs to support frequent updates to the underlying cells or their connectivity.
 In the latter case, indexes of the cells within the array can be used to efficiently reference the elements.
-Recently, \cite{Nguyen2017Cache} proposed an approach to reconstruct topological relations on demand and to cache them for later reuse.
+Recently, an approach has been proposed in \cite{Nguyen2017Cache} to reconstruct topological relations on demand and to cache them for later reuse.

-Broadly speaking, topological data structures can be categorized as \emph{incidence-based} or \emph{adjacency-based} representations.
-Whereas incidence-based data structures primarily encode their topological connectivity through incidence relations over all cells in the complex, adjacency-based data structures primarily encode their connectivity through adjacency relations over the top cells of the complex.
+Broadly speaking, topological data structures can be categorized as \emph{incidence-based} or \emph{adjacency-based}.
+Whereas incidence-based data structures primarily encode their topological connectivity through incidence relations over all the complex's cells, adjacency-based data structures primarily encode their connectivity through adjacency relations over its top cells.

 The \emph{Incidence Graph} ($IG$)~\cite{Edelsbrunner1987Algorithms} is the prototypical incidence-based data structure for cell complexes in arbitrary dimension.
 The IG explicitly encodes all cells of a given cell complex $\cC$, and for each $p$-cell $\cell$, its immediate boundary and co-boundary relations (i.e., \relation{p,p{-}1} and \relation{p,p{+}1}).
 Several compact representations with the same expressive power as the IG have been developed for simplicial complexes~\cite{DeFloriani2004data,DeFloriani2010dimension}, which typically require less than half the storage space as the IG~\cite{Canino2014Representing}.